JuliaDataScience/JuliaDataScience/contents/julia_101.md

 Note that the return output of the last statement (`age`) was printed to the console.
 Here, we are defining two new variables: `name` and `age`.
-We can recover its values by typing its name given in the assignment:
+We can recover their values by typing its name given in the assignment:

 ```jl
 scob(